bumatic/manifold-docs/contents/authors/writing.md

 ```
 <em>emphasized terms</em>
-<i class="title">Titles of Works, Ships, Species, and Legal Cases</i>
+<i class="title">Titles of Works, Ships, Species, Legal Cases</i>
 <i class="term">Species names and foreign terms</i>
 <cite>Titles of Works in Notes and References</cite>
 ```

 #### Hyperlinks and URLs
-For text that should appear as clickable, live networked hyperlinks, please use your program's Insert Hyperlink feature.
+For text that should appear as clickable, live networked hyperlinks, please use your program’s Insert Hyperlink feature.
 If you are composing in Markdown or HTML, please style as `[text link](http://www.text-link-url.edu)` or `<a href="http://www.text-link-url.edu">text link</a>` respectively.

 #### Super- and Subscript
 Use the super- or subscript feature in Word and Google Docs to style text above or below the standard character line.
 In Markdown and HTML use the `<sup>` and `<sub>` tags for super- and subscript, respectively.